ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter2.md

 **Related point is why have four "forest types" that are defined as four "ecoregions" - why not forest types or ecoregions but not both, if they are the same?**

-We agree with the reviewer that the two terms can be confusing.
+We agree with the Reviewer 1 that the two terms can be confusing.
 The aim of Figure 1 is precisely to explain the differences between ecoregions and forest types.
-As underline in the methodology, ecoregions were defined on the basis of climatic and vegetation criteria using the climate classification by [@Cornet1974] and the vegetation classification from the 1996 IEFN national forest inventory [@IEFN1996].
+As underlined in the methodology, ecoregions were defined on the basis of climatic and vegetation criteria using the climate classification by [@Cornet1974] and the vegetation classification from the 1996 IEFN national forest inventory [@IEFN1996].
 Forest types are defined on the basis of their appartenance to one of the four ecoregions.
-We modified Figure 1 legend to be clearer.
+We modified the legend of Figure 1 to be clearer.

 **3. The creation of forest maps for 1953-2014 is probably one of several approaches, but one must do something in order to create the maps and I will leave it to the remote sensing experts to comment on the validity of this particular approach.**

-The aim of our article is to present an original methodology combining historical forest cover maps and tree cover loss maps in order to obtain more recent forest cover change maps.
+The aim of our article is to present an original methodology combining historical forest cover maps and global tree cover loss data in order to obtain more recent forest cover change maps.
 This approaches overcomes the problem associated to forest definition in the tree cover products [@Tropek2014].
 The originality and robustness of the approach has been recognized by Reviewer 3 in its first comment: "The paper proposes an integrated approach to use existing datasets (national maps + global tree cover change) and produce robust forest change maps".

 **4. Having said that, one of the assumptions of any change analysis (forest area or fragmentation) is that the maps are strictly comparable over time.
 Apart from the comparability of the definition of forest, there is the comparability of the resolution at which forest is mapped.
 If I understand this section, the procedure yielded 30-m resolution maps of forest prior to Hansen's 2000 data.
 That must be true because the forest fragmentation analysis is apparently done at 30-m resolution since 1953.
 My comments are (1) the authors should clarify and justify their method to produce 30m resolution maps prior to 2000**

-Text
+We modified the text in the Method section to describe better how we obained 30 m resolution maps for years 1953 and 1973.

 **(2) explain why they did not use the accepted-usual-commonsense approach of degrading the resolution of Hansen's data to match the earlier maps.
 The normal procedure when dealing with maps (or any other data type) of different resolution is to use the least precise rather than the most precise resolution as the "target" resolution.
 Why is it OK to compare Hansen's maps to constructed earlier maps which contain invented data?
 It seems to me that the signal of forest loss in Madagascar is so large that an analysis using coarser resolution data is going to tell the same story of forest loss and fragmentation, and will also be defensible.**

 We understand the concern of Reviewer 1 regarding the resolution at which deforestation and forest fragmentation have been computed.
-As specified in the paper (intall forest maps from 1990 (1990, 2000, 2005, 2010, 2013 and 2014) have an original resolution of 30~m.
-They have been derived from the analysis of Landsat XX satellite images.
-On the contrary, the 1973 map has an original 60~m resolution.
+As specified in the paper (in introduction and method), all forest maps from 1990 (1990, 2000, 2005, 2010, 2013 and 2014) have an original resolution of 30 m.
+They have been derived from the analysis of Landsat 5 TM (Thematic Mapper) and Landsat 5 ETM+ (Enhances Thematic Mapper Plus) satellite images at 28.5 m resolution.
+On the contrary, the 1973 forest cover map has an original 60 m resolution, as it was derived from Landsat 1 MSS (Multispectral Scanner) satellite images at 57 m resolution [@Harper2007].
+The 1953 forest cover map is a vector map obtained from digitalizing aerial photographies.
+We could have resampled all maps at the coarser resolution, i.e. 60 m, the resolution of the original 1973 map.
+Computations, especially for the fragmentation, would have been faster and, as underline by Reviewer 1, the _"story about forest loss and fragmentation would have been the same"_.
+But given the fact that the majority of the maps were at 30 m, and in oder not to loose information, we decided to keep the resolution of 30 m for our deforestation and fragmentation analysis.
+Deforestation in Madagascar is often associated to small scale slash-and-burn agriculture and a high resolution is required to accurately estimate deforestation [@Grinand2013; @Tyukavina2015].

 **5. The fragmentation analysis used the Riitters' 2000 model with a 7x7 window, and a separate distance-to-edge (proximity) metric.
 A few comments on that:**